-The Immigrant Tax Inquiry Group (ITIG) is a not-for-profit, non-partisan, privately funded corporation created to increase access to justice for undocumented immigrants and strengthen programs that not only serve immigrants, but also American taxpayers.
+The Immigrant Tax Inquiry Group (ITIG) is a not-for-profit, non-partisan, privately-funded corporation created to increase access to justice for unauthorized immigrants and strengthen programs that not only serve immigrants, but also American taxpayers.

 Mission and Goals

-The ITIG mission and hope is to transform the lives of undocumented immigrants and Americans alike through a compassionate process, and at the same time, boost the U.S. economy.
-The ITIG policy provides an effective pathway to ensure that undocumented immigrants feel safe to come “out of the shadows” and assimilate into American society with dignity, respect, and ease.
+The ITIG mission and hope is to transform the lives of unauthorized immigrants and Americans alike through a compassionate process, and at the same time boost the U.S. economy.
+The ITIG policy provides an effective pathway to ensure that unauthorized immigrants feel safe to come “out of the shadows” and assimilate into American society with dignity, respect, and ease.

 Mark Jason, a California resident, was formerly a Special Agent for the Internal Revenue Service assigned to develop tax-evasion cases.
 He has also served as a budget analyst for the Chancellor of the California State University System and prepared dozens of multi-million dollar budgets.

-“I prefer a debate about the ITIG Model to revolve around how to spend the revenue from this new plan and not ‘should we change our immigrant tax policies.’
+“I prefer a debate about the ITIG Model to revolve around the question, how we shall spend the revenue from this new plan? and not, should we change our immigrant tax policies?
 The personal enjoyment from this process has been to design a balanced Vision that helps mitigate many of the concerns Americans have with illegal immigration.

-The ITIG model establishes the means of financing some of the public needs for our undocumented immigrants while they are in this country, whether or not their intent is to apply for citizenship.
-It would be a missed opportunity if we did not take advantage of computer and mobile technologies that make this plan possible now, where it was not feasible decades ago during the 1986 amnesty.”
+The third way establishes the means of financing some of the public needs for our undocumented immigrants while they are in this country, whether or not their intent is to apply for citizenship.
+It would be a missed opportunity if we did not take advantage of computer and mobile payment technologies that make this plan possible now, where it was not feasible decades ago during the 1986 amnesty.”

 ~Mark Jason, ITIG Executive Director

-Ted Gordon, a futurist, Senior Fellow and Co-founder of the Millennium Group was asked an important question, What does this plan mean to the future of our country, its citizens, and its immigrant population?
+Ted Gordon, futurist, and Senior Fellow and Co-founder of the Millennium Group, was asked an important question, What does this plan mean to the future of our country, its citizens, and its immigrant population?
 The quote below details his response:

 ~Ted Gordon, Co-founder of the Millennium Group